Communist Party Historians Group

-A subdivision of the Communist Party of Great Britain (CPGB), the Communist Party Historians Group (CPHG) formed a highly influential cluster of British Marxist historians, who contributed to "history from below" from 1946 to 1956.
-Famous members included such leading lights of 20th-century British historiography as Christopher Hill, Eric Hobsbawm, Raphael Samuel and E. P. Thompson, as well as non-academics like A. L. Morton and Brian Pearce.
+The Communist Party Historians' Group (CPHG) was a subdivision of the Communist Party of Great Britain (CPGB) that formed a highly influential cluster of British Marxist historians.
+The Historians' Group developed social history, which was popularised in the 1960s with "history from below" approach described by E. P. Thompson.
+During the heyday of the Historians' Group, from 1946 until 1956, notable members included Thompson, Christopher Hill, Eric Hobsbawm, Raphael Samuel, as well as non-academics like A. L. Morton and Brian Pearce.
+The Historians' Group arose at the University of Cambridge in the 1930s under the encouragement of the economist Maurice Dobb.

-In keeping with their standing positions, many of the members carried out their projects from adult education institutions, rather than the academy.
-In 1952 several of the members founded the influential social history journal Past and Present.

 Aims and methods

 In their work we can read two definite aims: